Egod3/hd/README.md

 ## Hexdump

 ## TODO

-Add support for different representations of the data (hex, octal, dec, bin).
+Add support for different representations of the data (hex, octal, dec, or ascii).
 Add support for format strings.
-Add support for -n or --length to be 20 or 0x20 (32 decimal) currently only 20 works.
 Optimize the solution so it is closer to hd (GNU C implementation) in performance.

 ## Done

+Add support for -n or --length to be 20 or 0x20 (32 decimal) currently only 20 works.
 Add support for -s offset to start reading file at provided offset.
 Add support for -v, which will print repeated lines.
 Add tests to test the functionality you have working.
 This will help as I add